LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     infraga-sph -mach_cone G2S_example.met output_id=temp/t0_110.0 src_mach=2.63 src_attack=-13.12 src_az=90.45 cone_resol=1.0

 In practice, computation of the infrasonic signals produced by a supersonic source's Mach cone requires computation of the above set of Mach cone rays at each point along a trajectory and then combination of all predicted paths with appropriate time delay.
 The python interface for *infraGA/GeoAc* includes a method that will ingest atmospheric data as well as a trajectory file (containing time, latitude, longitude, and altitude).
 The method computes the Mach number and source orientation information from the trajectory and steps through all points on the trajectory.
-Running the prediction of rays for a supersonic source requires an atmospheric file (or range dependent grid) and a trajectory file:
+Running the prediction of rays for a supersonic source requires an atmospheric file (or range dependent grid) and a trajectory file containing [time:lat:lon:alt]:

   .. code-block:: none

-    infraga sph supersonic --atmo-file G2S_example.met --trajectory trajectories/ballistic_traj.dat --traj-step 5 --cpu-cnt 4 --cleanup False --output-id ballistic
+    infraga sph supersonic --atmo-file G2S_example.met --trajectory trajectories/ballistic_traj.dat --traj-step 6 --cpu-cnt 12 --output-id ballistic --local-temp-dir ballistic_temp

 The :code:`--traj-step` allows one to skip through high resolution trajectory information (the step is that used in *numpy* indexing notation, :code:`traj_data[::k]`).
-The :code:`--cleanup` flag can be used to keep the predicted ray path data for individual trajectory points.
-In general, only arrival information is stored when running the method unless the :code:`--write-rays` option is turned on.
-While ray paths are being computed, the trajectory information is displayed in a window with points showing where along the trajectory the current computations is located.
+The :code:`--local-temp-dir` path can be used to keep the predicted ray path data for individual trajectory points.
+If a local temporary data directory is not specified, one is created via the :code:`tempfile` package and removed when the simulation is compelted.
+By default, only arrival information is stored when running the method unless the :code:`--write-rays` option is turned on.
+While ray paths are being computed, the trajectory information is displayed in a window with points showing where along the trajectory the current computations is located:

   .. image:: _static/_images/supersonic_trajectory.png
     :width: 800px